 Ask the Judges at the Centennial Exposition, 1876.
-Ask the Judges at the Pittsburgh Exposition, 1876-7-8 and 79.
+Ask the Judges at the Pittsburgh Exposition, 1876-7-8 and '79.
 Ask the Judges at the St. Louis Exposition, 1877.
 Ask the Judges at the American Institute, New York, 1878.
-Ask the Judges at the Maryland Iustitute, Baltimore, 1878.
-Ask the Judges at the Gincinnati Exposition, 1879.
+Ask the Judges at the Maryland Institute, Baltimore, 1878.
+Ask the Judges at the Judges at the Cincinnati Exposition, 1879.

-ASK ANYBODY WHO HAS EVER USED
+ASK ANYBODY WHO HAS EVER USED WILLIMANTIC SIX-CORD SPOOL COTTON WHY IT IS THE BEST.